Installation

 Volunteer Scheduling

-The scheduling system lets you define shift blocks for each station and role, then lets operators self-sign-up for open slots.
-Go to Event Management > Schedule to see the operator view, or Administration > Manage Schedule to create and assign shifts.
+The scheduling system lets you define shift blocks and roles, then lets volunteers self-sign-up for open slots.
+There are two views: Event Management > Shift Schedule is the operator-facing board where people browse and claim shifts, and Administration > Manage Schedule is where the event manager builds the schedule.

 Equipment Tracking